 Early in 2014, we began a five-year effort to address our rapidly changing community, reaching out to the Orthodox Jews, African- and Caribbean-Americans, and Russian immigrants in the area.
 In addition, despite the challenging market and regulatory environment, we have achieved financial efficiencies and a bottom-line gain through improved patient care, tending to higher acuity patients while standardizing operations, and reducing overtime use.
 We are re-investing these funds to upgrade our facility and equipment.
 On May 19, 2015, we changed our name to Mount Sinai Brooklyn, as we are known today.

 We hold patient safety as a core value and have been improving our quality and safety through on-site and system initiatives and sharing of best practices.
 Our innovative STOP Sepsis program has improved patient care and reduced mortality, and the Greater New York Hospital Association has taken note of our success.
 We have achieved historically low numbers of hospital-acquired infections, and cut our rates of readmission and falls with injury.

 At the same time, we are preparing our doctors, voluntary attending physicians, to transition from a fee-for-service environment to the future models of shared savings, bundled payments, and an emphasis on population health.
 We are also developing our new partnership with the Icahn School of Medicine at Mount Sinai, which will bring a full range of graduate medical education training programs to our campus.

-In addition, we are building relationships with Mount Sinai faculty practicing physicians in specialties such as thoracic surgery and as well as neurosurgery.
-These physicians come from the community and provide personal care in a private practice community setting.
+In addition, we are also building a Mount Sinai faculty practice in specialties such as thoracic surgery and neurosurgery.
+These physicians come from the community and provide with personal care in a community setting.

 Our strength as a community hospital has always been – and remains -- our people, physicians, nurses, managers, administrators, patient care assistants, and others who provide highly personal care and maintain longstanding ties to the community.